-In the first year, you gain a firm grounding in both intellectual and practical foundations of archaeology, with one of the highlight of the year being the two-week Archaeology Field School.
+In the first year, you gain a firm grounding in both intellectual and practical foundations of archaeology, with one of the highlights of the year being the two-week Field School.
 In parallel, you gain an introduction to anthropological perspectives.

 - Practical Archaeology (20 credits)